catdieval/user-workflow-and-user-stories/user-story-1.md

 ## Tasks

+- [ ] Create a "lib" folder.

+- [ ] Inside this folder create a "listofcharttypes.js" file.

+- [ ] Go to "listofcharttypes.js" and declare an array "chartarray" containing objects with the keys "type", "mode" and "name".

+  - The "type" key has for value a string corresponding to the name of the type of chart (e.g. "scatter", "bar").
+  - The "mode" key has for value a string corresponding to the name of the type of plotting mode (e.g. "lines", "markers", "lines+markers").
+  - The "name" key has for value a string corresponding to the name of the associated picture.

+- [ ] Make a named export of chartarray.

 - [ ] In the "pages" folder, create a "UploadDataPage.js" file.

 - [ ] Inside the "Component" folder create a ChartItem folder.